PPP Extension Act, Take Action

 Read More on New Rule Would Limit Immigrants’ Medicaid Access

 Suicide Hotline Bill Passes House

 The House has passed the National Suicide Hotline Improvement Act, a bill that could spur the development of a three-digit code (like 411 or 611) to act as a national suicide prevention hotline.
-The National Council for Behavioral Health and other bill supporters say a new three-digit code, specifically catered toward mental health crises, would help divert individuals from the unnecessary use of 911 emergency services.
+The National Council for Mental Wellbeing and other bill supporters say a new three-digit code, specifically catered toward mental health crises, would help divert individuals from the unnecessary use of 911 emergency services.
 After passing the House overwhelmingly, the bill now heads to the Senate for consideration.

 Read More on Suicide Hotline Bill Passes House